szwacz/electron-boilerplate/README.md

 ### Unit tests

 Using [electron-mocha](https://github.com/jprichardson/electron-mocha) test runner with the [chai](http://chaijs.com/api/assert/) assertion library.
-To run the tests go with standard:
+To run the tests go with standard and use the npm test script:
 ```
 npm test
 ```
-Test task searches for all files in `src` directory which respect pattern `*.spec.js`.
+This task searches for all files in `src` directory which respect pattern `*.spec.js`.

 ### End to end tests